 Our Guide to the Best Neighborhoods in New York City

-If you’re thinking about moving to New York City, Landing can help you find your footing across the area—starting with finding the right neighborhood in NYC for you.
+If you’re thinking about moving to New York City, Landing can help you find your footing across the area—starting with finding the right neighborhood in NYC, at the right cost for you.
 Below are our guides to the best neighborhoods in New York City, including the best places to eat and drink, how to navigate public transportation, where to get groceries, and more.

 Astoria